HireReady381/DevOps_Hands_On_Practice_L1/week-3/Day18.md

 ## 🔹 Ansible — Use Ansible Facts

 ---
-- name: Show system facts for Pathnex
+- name: Show system facts for HireReady
   hosts: all

   tasks: